ogradyc01/GoldenCheetah/UG_Special-Topics_Working-with-R.md

 __[Activity](#activity)__
 * GC.activities() to get a list of activities (as dates)
 * GC.activity(compare=FALSE) to get the activity data
+* GC.activity.metrics(compare=FALSE) to get the activity metrics and metadata
 * GC.activity.wbal(compare=FALSE) to get wbal series data
 * GC.activity.meanmax(compare=FALSE) to get mean maximals for all activity data